upbound/docs/content/spaces/backup-and-restore.md

 #### Single backup

-You can create a manual backup of a managed control plane from the Space cluster.
+You can create a manual backup of a managed control plane from the Space cluster:

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1